-It may be necessary to brace or support one end of the outfit when attaching the wheels, wheel plates, and the rubber foot strip, because the air compressor will have a tendency to tip.
+It will be necessary to brace or support one side of the outfit when installing the wheels because the compressor will have a tendency to tip.

-2. Remove the protective paper strip from the adhesive backed rubber foot strip.
-Attach the rubber foot strip to the bottom of the air tank leg.
+- 2. Install one shoulder bolt and one nut for each wheel.
+Tighten securely.
+The outfit will sit level if the wheels are properly installed. - 3.
+Clean and dry underside of air tank leg opposite wheels.
+Remove the protective paper strip from the adhesive backed rubber foot strip.
+Attach the rubber foot strip to the bottom of leg.
 Press firmly into place.